Synthetic Joint Fluid Injections

 When Should You Consider Injections?

 Most patients suffering from pain related to osteoarthritis can find great relief with synthetic joint fluid injections.
 If you have been told you may need a knee replacement, and are not ready for the procedure, synthetic joint fluid injections can be used to help relieve pain as part of our knee-replacement deferral programs.
 If you have tried options like physical therapy and anti-inflammatory medication (Advil, Tylenol, etc) and are still in pain, synthetic joint fluid injections may be a great option for you.
-Of course, we always recommend scheduling an appointment with Dr. Alexander for a comprehensive review.
+Of course, we always recommend scheduling an appointment with Dr. Nicholas Alexander for a comprehensive review.

 As the aging process progresses, osteoarthritis or a wearing away of the cartilage in the knees often occurs.
 When this advances sufficiently, raw bone with nerve endings is exposed in the knee joint, which results in bone rubbing on the bone which causes pain and stiffness in the knees.